-We’ve been using iOS 14.1 on the iPhone XR for several days and the software is holding up really well thus far.
-We haven’t run into any major problems with it.
+We’ve been using iOS 14.4 on the iPhone XR for several days now and the software is holding up well thus far.
+We haven’t run into any major problems.

-iOS 14.1 is fast, faster than iOS 13.
+iOS 14.4 is fast.
 Apps open up quickly, animations and transitions are crisp and fluid, and we haven’t noticed any real slowdown while moving around the operating system.

 Connectivity is strong.
 Wi-Fi and Bluetooth are working normally.
 Battery life is also solid at the moment.
 We haven’t seen any abnormal drain.

 Our core apps which include Netflix, Chrome, Gmail, Dark Sky, Asana, and Slack, are all stable.
 If you’re having an issue with one of these or another app, try downloading the latest version.
 App developers are still rolling out iOS 14 support updates.

 As of right now, we recommend iOS 14.4 to most iPhone XR users.
 The software’s security updates are particularly important.

 That being said, if you’re having a good experience on iOS 14.3, iOS 14.2, iOS 14.1, iOS 14.0.1, iOS 14.0, or iOS 13, you might want to wait for more longterm feedback to arrive.